The Dreaming

+Many Aboriginal Australians also refer to the world-creation time as "Dreamtime".
+The Dreaming laid down the patterns of life for the Aboriginal people.

+The Dreaming is also used as a term for a system of totemic symbols, so that an Aboriginal person may own a specific Dreaming, such as a kangaroo Dreaming, a Honey Ant Dreaming, or any combination of Dreaming pertinent to their country.
+This is because in the Dreaming an individual's entire ancestry exists as one single, continuing cycle, culminating in the idea that all worldly knowledge is accumulated through one's ancestors.

-Etymology
+Etymology and translation disputes

-The station-master, magistrate, and amateur ethnographer Francis Gillen first used the terms in an ethnographical report in 1896.
-Along with Walter Baldwin Spencer, Gillen published a major work, Native Tribes of Central Australia, in 1899.
-In that work, they spoke of the Alcheringa as "the name applied to the far distant past with which the earliest traditions of the tribe deal".
-(Note: "[T]he dim past to which the natives give the name of the 'Alcheringa'." (p.119)) Five years later, in their Northern Tribes of Central Australia, they gloss the far distant age as "the dream times", link it to the word alcheri meaning "dream", and affirm that the term is current also among the Kaytetye and Anmatyerr.

-Altjira

 The Milky Way over Uluru.
-The Dreaming, according to Carl Strehlow, sees the Milky Way as a river connected to the dwelling of a Creator Deity.
+In Carl Strehlow's 1908 study known as Die Aranda, the Arrente people of Central Australia near Uluru, envisioned the Milky way as a free flowing "river of blood", a celestial waterway into the sky realm of the Dreamtime that leads directly to the dwelling of Altjira (an eternal Creator Deity).
+Do note that while Strehlow's views provided an early, detailed account of Arrente cosmology; it is often compounded with other early, controversial interpretation of Aboriginal spirituality.

+Early challenges to the "Dreamtime"

 Early doubts about the precision of Spencer and Gillen's English gloss were expressed by the German Lutheran pastor and missionary Carl Strehlow in his 1908 book Die Aranda (The Arrernte).
 He noted that his Arrernte contacts explained altjira (also spelled alchera), whose etymology was unknown, as an eternal being who had no beginning.
 In the Upper Arrernte language, the proper verb for "to dream" was altjirerama, literally "to see God".
-Strehlow theorised that the noun is the somewhat rare word altjirrinja, which Spencer and Gillen gave a corrupted transcription and a false etymology.
+Strehlow theorized that the noun is the somewhat rare word altjirrinja, which Spencer and Gillen gave a corrupted transcription and a false etymology.
 "The native," Strehlow concluded, "knows nothing of 'dreamtime' as a designation of a certain period of their history."
 (Note: The Strehlows' informant, Moses (Tjalkabota), was a convert to Christianity, and the adoption of his interpretation suffered from a methodological error, according to Barry Hill, since his conversion made his views on pre-contact beliefs unreliable.)

 Strehlow gives Altjira or Altjira mara (mara meaning "good") as the Arrernte word for the eternal creator of the world and humankind.
 Strehlow describes him as a tall, strong man with red skin, long fair hair, and emu legs, with many red-skinned wives (with dog legs) and children.

 In Strehlow's account, Altjira lives in the sky (which is a body of land through which runs the Milky Way, a river).

+Missionary influence and the concept of God

-However, by the time Strehlow was writing, his contacts had been converts to Christianity for decades, and critics suggested that Altjira had been used by missionaries as a word for the Christian God.
+However, by the time Strehlow was writing, the majority of his contacts had been converts to Christianity for decades, and critics such as Sam Gill suggested that Altjira had been used by missionaries from the Hermannsburg Institute as a word for the Christian God to fill in a lexical gap.
+Implying that Strehlow's references in question may be unsuited for sourcing.

+The process is said to have manipulated the original traditional meaning of the word, to shift it to fit Christian theology.